mighty-gerbils/gerbil-persist/persist.md

 If this design sounds completely crazy, that’s because it is.
-Yet that is what university professors haugthily teach, what billion-dollar data expert businesses sell, and what every else pays billions of dollars to buy and use.
+Yet that is what university professors haugthily teach, what billion-dollar data expert businesses sell, and what everyone else pays billions of dollars to buy and use.
 Analyzing the ins and outs of this madness would require its own separate essay.

 ### Persisting Execution Context